kevin-clarkin29/kevin-clarkin29.github.io/essays/UI_Frameworks.md

 5. **Community Support**

+   Build projects long enough and you'll eventually have a run-in with documentation that was lackluster, and the nightmare that entails.
 Frameworks like Bootstrap have a large community, with lots of tutorials, documentation, and pre-existing code available.
 This makes it easier to solve problems when they come up.
 Since the community keeps the framework updated, you can stay on top of the latest web standards.

 ### The Downsides of Using a Framework